 This four-year course includes a foundation year (Year Zero), followed by a further three years of study.
 During your Year Zero, you study three academic subjects relevant to your chosen course as well as a compulsory academic skills module, with additional English language for non-English speakers.

-After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our School of Biological Sciences.
+After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our School of Life Sciences.
 On our BSc Biomedical Science course, you will explore the causes and diagnosis of diseases and the effectiveness of the medicines that cure them.
 You apply the concepts of biochemistry and cell biology to the study of health and disease in the human body.
 Our multidisciplinary approach means you learn skills that are at the forefront of advanced in medical research.

 As one of the largest schools at our University, we offer a lively, friendly and supportive environment with research-led study and high-quality teaching at its heart.
 You will learn modern lab techniques, take part in specialist field-trips, and play your own part in adding to the ever-growing knowledge within biomedical science.

 Two-thirds of our research is rated as “world-leading” or “internationally excellent” (REF 2014), and you learn from and work alongside our expert staff.